 Daniel Day-Lewis gives one of his most mesmeric performances as Lincoln, and remains the sole reason for watching this tedious misfire.
-Nevertheless, even his considerable acting talents must contend with a script that reduces Abraham Lincoln to a ponderous automaton, nearly devoid of emotional connection or humanity.
-From an artistic perspective, director Spielberg has chosen to promote an all-pervading sense of claustrophobia with so many interior dimly lit scenes, which are then not counterbalanced by enough external depictions of the battlegrounds, nor the cities in wartime or the broader society to give the senatorial machinations much needed context at least, if not lending even a modicum of the epic quality and majestic sweep to the proceedings as one might expect to adorn the mise-en-scène of such a complex story from a pivotal time in history.
+Nevertheless, even his considerable acting talents must contend with a script that reduces Abraham Lincoln to that of a ponderous automaton, nearly devoid of emotional connection or humanity.
+From an artistic perspective, director Spielberg has chosen to promote an all-pervading sense of claustrophobia with so many dimly lit interior scenes, which are then not counterbalanced by enough depictions of the external realities of the battlegrounds, the cities in wartime or the broader social setting to give the senatorial machinations much needed context, not to mention lending even a modicum of the epic quality and majestic sweep to the proceedings that one might expect to adorn the mise-en-scène of such a complex story from a pivotal time in history.

 Massively over-hyped, ultra-expensive Sci-Fi opus that was billed as the “Star Wars” of its generation.
 Unfortunately, Avatar fares particularly poorly in comparison to this popular film icon, being merely a highly derivative and somewhat predictable CGI-laden spectacle, devoid of the mythic qualities, complexities of plot or the nuance of character development found in its predecessor.